We just released ECSY v0.4 and ECSY-THREE v0.1!

 The main helper you will be using is Entity.addObject3DComponent(Object3D, parent)

-that will add the Object3DComponent
+, which will add the Object3DComponent

-to the entity holding a three.js' Object3D
+to the entity holding a three.js Object3D

 we are adding.